vandre-sales/meliva-ds/packages/webawesome/docs/docs/index.md

 ### Installing via npm

-An npm package isn't available in the early backer alpha release, but we'll have one soon!
+An npm package isn't yet available, but we'll have one soon!
 For now, please enjoy [Web Awesome from the CDN](#quick-start-autoloading-via-cdn).

 ### Cherry Picking